redhatdemocentral/rhcs-destinasia-rules-demo/README.md

 ```

 The rule test you find in the project is BROKEN... guess what, you need to fix that!
 Hint for the fix is that the flights are all
-APAC destinations, but the test uses an unknown destination for the rules.
+Asian destinations, but the test uses an unknown destination for the rules.
 Can you fix it?

 To clone a repository in the running container, the following actions would need to occur from a developer's machine.